mstable/MIPs/TDP/tdp-50.md

 ## Motivation

 mStableDAO is an entity-less DAO with no wrapping legal entity and many mStable contributors are currently being compensated directly from the DAO in cryptocurrency.
-As part of the restructuring process outlined in [TDP 47: mStable Restructure - Compensation Model & subDAO Funding Request Framework](https://forum.mstable.org/t/tdp-47-mstable-restructure-compensation-model-subdao-funding-request-framework/897), mStable looks to find alternate ways for current and future contributors to work and be compensated by the DAO directly or via a subDAO entity in a way that is compliant with their local regulations
+As part of the restructuring process outlined in [TDP 47](./tdp-47), mStable looks to find alternate ways for current and future contributors to work and be compensated by the DAO directly or via a subDAO entity in a way that is compliant with their local regulations

 To form legal agreements with contributors while staying entity-less, mStableDAO needs to rely on a third-party service provider that acts as a blockchain-to-real-world bridge between mStable to every country/state/jurisdiction on the planet, allowing for all types of work arrangements with contributors while keeping the DAO entity-less.